-The Zonta Club of Rockhampton received its Charter on 05 August 1983 and in August 2013 celebrated 30 years of service, supporting local and global projects.
+The Zonta Club of Rockhampton received its Charter on 05 August 1983 and in August 2018 will celebrate 35 years of service, supporting local and global projects.
 The club began with a membership of 32 busy working women committed to “advancing the status of women worldwide through service and advocacy”.
-Currently there are 22 members in the club.
+Currently there are 20 members in the club.

-The Club meets on the third Tuesday of each month at the The Stirling, Cnr Albert and Campbell Streets, Rockhampton at 6.00pm for a 6.30pm dinner meeting.
-If you are interested in learning more about Zonta and joining our Club in its endeavours to empower women, you may email our President Meredith Sutherland – email@example.com You may also e-mail the club for an invitation to join us at our next dinner meeting or you may wish to use this form to apply for Membership – zonta-club-of-rockhampton-membership-application-form-electronic-20th-october-2017 zonta-club-of-rockhampton-membership-application-form-electronic-30th-october-2017
+The Club meets on the third Wednesday of each month at the The Stirling, Cnr Albert and Campbell Streets, Rockhampton at 6.00pm for a 6.30pm dinner meeting.
+If you are interested in learning more about Zonta and would like to join our Club in its endeavours to empower women, you may e-mail the club with your contact details and we will contact you.

 Since August 1983, thousands of dollars have been raised of which most has been returned to the local community by way of local projects with the rest being donated to the Zonta International Foundation Fund for Zonta International global projects.